YukiChen-yuxin/HomicideDashboard/doc/reflection-milestone2.md

 ## Tab 1
 * Beautification of slider and checkbox
 * Add `select all` in checkbox to select all weapon type valus
-* Change three plots' sizes to fit the page well
+* Change three plots' sizes to fit the page well and can be transformed when the page size varies

 ## Tab 2
 * Crime type filter in rose graph not that helpful, consider filtering by another column